nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 0xCEF587 Free borb token
 0xC9C9C9 Dice Points (white)
 0x0E44BE Power Dice Points (blue)

+BVBlockMythLeg: (Default) true
+Prevents the borbventures farm from starting missions of Mythical or Legendary quality.

 QuarkFarmResetToBoss: (Default) 0
 When you die in F9 quark mode, wait 10s to heal then go to this boss